Manipulating Feature Visualizations with Gradient Slingshots: Discussion

 \section{Discussion}

-Feature Visualization (FV) is widely used to interpret concepts learned by Deep Neural Networks (DNNs).
-In this work, we introduce \textit{Gradient Slingshots} (GS) to show theoretically and empirically that FV can be manipulated to display arbitrary images without altering the model architecture or significantly degrading performance.
+Feature Visualization is widely used to interpret concepts learned by Deep Neural Networks.
+In this work, we introduce \textit{Gradient Slingshots} to show theoretically and empirically that FV can be manipulated to display arbitrary images without altering the model architecture or significantly degrading performance.
 We also propose a simple strategy to detect such attacks.

-\paragraph{Limitations} Selecting optimal GS hyperparameters is computationally intensive (\cref{sec: alpha}).
-Robustness of GS to different FV regularization strategies needs to be rigorously validated.
-While we assess model performance and feature alignment with the original concept, the impact of GS on internal representations requires further analysis.
-Our GS detection method assumes access to data and may degrade on out-of-distribution inputs, where AM signals are less reliable~\citep{bolukbasi2021interpretabilityillusionbert}.
+\paragraph{Limitations} We acknowledge several limitations.
+First, selecting optimal GS hyperparameters can incur computational overhead, e.g., due to grid search over the trade-off parameter $\alpha$ (\cref{sec: alpha}).
+Second, although we evaluate GS across multiple FV variants, we have not exhaustively tested its robustness to all FV techniques and regularization strategies (see~\cref{app: maco} for preliminary evidence that GS generalizes to the recent MACO method~\cite{fel2023unlocking}).
+Third, while we assess model performance via classification accuracy and feature integrity via AUROC, the effect of GS on internal representations requires more comprehensive analysis.
+Finally, our detection method relies on labeled test data and may degrade on out-of-distribution inputs, where AM signals are less reliable~\citep{bolukbasi2021interpretabilityillusionbert}.

 \paragraph{Impact Statement} Our work aims to raise awareness among AI system users and auditors about the potential vulnerabilities of FV-based methods, and to inspire the development of more robust FV techniques or alternative interpretability approaches.
 While the \textit{Gradient Slingshots} method could be misused by malicious actors, we believe that exposing this risk and providing a detection mechanism ultimately contributes to safer AI systems.